-So this Christmas I was in Victoria Falls aka one of the wonders of the world and I had the opportunity to go on a game drive.
+So this Christmas I was in Victoria Falls aka one of the Wonders of the World and I had the opportunity to go on a game drive.
 Which can I say was one of the most amazing experiences of my entire life, I learnt so much and literally could not think of a better way to end my year.
-The greatest thing about it was that I got to experience it with my parents and they enjoyed it just as much as I did if not more.
+For me, nothing will ever beat the beauty of being surrounded by nature, everything about a game drive is so peaceful; the bush, the sounds and just watching the animals in their natural habitat.
+Isn’t it just incredible to think that we live among such beauty?

 What is the difference between a game drive and a safari?

-In all honesty, there is no difference between a game drive and a safari – Safari is a Swahili word, simply meaning “journey” and is the word used in most East African countries and central Africa, whereas the preferred term in Southern Africa is “game drive” because that is exactly what they are… drives undertaken (either in one’s own vehicle, or in one driven by a “ranger”), in order to see and perhaps photograph “game”, or wildlife.
-Personally, to me, it makes more sense to call it this, but then again I guess when you’re advertising it, safari sounds more glam.
+In all honesty, there is no difference between a game drive and a safari – Safari is a Swahili word, which simply means “journey” and is the word used in most East African countries and central Africa, whereas the preferred term in Southern Africa is “game drive”.
+The reason for this is because that is exactly what they are – drives that are undertaken in a “ranger”, in order to see and photograph “game”, or wildlife.

 The Game Drive

-So we got picked up from our beautiful accommodation Lokuthula Lodge at 6 am and can I just say, the sun in Victoria Falls during December is nothing to play with so if you are going to do a game drive I’d advise to do it in the morning because the sun gets HOT HOT at like 10;30am.
-There is also the option of a night game drive but to be quiet honest night game drives in opinion don’t seem as live and the mosquitos at night are not the one either.
+We were picked up from our beautiful accommodation Lokuthula Lodge at 6 am and can I just say, the sun in Victoria Falls during December is nothing to play with so if you are going to do a game drive whether it would be morning or evening I would highly advise you to make sure you have your factor 50 on and some insect repellent!
+NEVER leave the house without it.

-The drive lasted approximately 3 hours and our driver was so sweet and polite, he and my dad got along so well, he was so informative, so incredibly patient and you could literally talk to him about anything.
+The drive lasted approximately 3 hours and our driver was so sweet and polite, he and my dad got along so well, he was so informative – he knew the park in and out, no matter what question you asked him, no matter how stupid it sounded he had an answer for it, he was so incredibly patient and you could literally talk to him about anything.
+If there is one thing that Zimbabweans are remarkable at, it is definitely their hospitality, they’re so welcoming, kind and always have the biggest smiles on their faces!

-Another interesting fact that we learnt whilst on the game drive was the fact that Male giraffes have bigger hearts weighing up to 26 pounds which is approximately 11.8kg!
+An interesting fact that we learnt whilst on the game drive was the fact that male giraffes have bigger hearts weighing up to 26 pounds which are approximately 11.8kg!
 When a giraffe lifts its head, blood vessels in the head direct almost all of the blood to flow to the brain, and not to other parts of the head such as their cheeks, tongue, or skin.
+These animals are so incredibly tall, it’s insane!
+You always hear that they’re the tallest animals alive but when you see it in person you really get to see how ridiculously tall they are, especially when I compare them to my 5ft self.
+It is actually mindblowing.

 Things I realised you need on a game drive/ safari